libbyshoop/csinparallel/modules/Patternlets/source/MessagePassing/MPI_Patternlets.rst

 in solutions to many problems.
 The following examples show very simple examples of small portions of these patterns that can be combined to solve a problem.
-These C code examples use the Message Passing Interface (MPI) library, which is suitable for use on a cluster of machines.
+These C code examples use the Message Passing Interface (MPI) library, which is suitable for use on either a single pultiprocessor machine or a cluster of machines.

 Source Code